- Home

 A free, independent service for settling disputes between consumers and financial businesses, including complaints about construction finance or insurance products.

-Also: FFH, finished floor level, FFL, floor level datum
+Also: FFH, FFL, Finish Floor Height, finished floor level, floor datum, floor level, floor level datum

 The final floor surface height after all layers (slab, insulation, screed, tiles/flooring) are installed.
 All kitchen dimensions — worktop height (900mm), window sill (1020mm), base unit height (720mm) — are measured from FFL, not the raw slab.
 The extension FFL must match the existing house FFL, and this must be established at foundation stage using an optical level.